limpyd/redis-limpyd-jobs/README.md

 ```
 Returns nothing by default.

-This method is called if no `callback` argument is provided when initiating the worker.
-But raises a `NotImplementedError` by default.
-To use it (without passing the `callback` argument), you must override it in your own subclass.
+This method is called if no `callback` argument is provided when initiating the worker and call the `run` method of the job, which raises a `NotImplementedError` by default.

 If the execution is successful, no return value is attended, but if any, it will be passed to the `job_success` method.
 And if an error occurred, an exception must be raised, which will be passed to the `job_error` method.